 for many years.
 Our cats loved her dearly and one of them very rarely left her side.

 Through research I discovered that there are many benefits to keeping a pet!

 - Increased pleasure

 - Lower blood pressure

-I take my mum to animal parks & petting farms or to feed the local ducks
+I regularly took my mum to animal parks & petting farms or to feed the local ducks as often

-There are many other activites that we enjoy doing together ...
+groups or animal farms but there were many other activites that we enjoyed doing together ...

 jigsaw puzzles, colouring books, crossword puzzles, watching You Tube funny animal videos and looking at old photographs of her childhood growing up in Canada with her brothers and sisters brought her great happiness.